capslock321/aiomojang/README.rst

 Contribution
 ================================
-If you wish to contribute, please open a Pull Request on this repository.
+If you wish to contribute, please open a pull request on this repository.
+:raw-html:`<br />`
+If you want to see what I am working on now, check the projects tab on this repository.

 Licence
 ================================